Ghosts of eruptions past: Searching for historical Galactic supernovae using variable thermal dust echoes and machine learning: Model

 \section{Model}

 To construct the convolutional neural network, we used the \texttt{Keras} API within \texttt{TensorFlow} \citep{tensorflow, keras}.
 We use the sparse categorical cross-entropy loss function and Adaptive Moment Estimation (Adam) optimizer \citep{ADAM}, using a batch size of 32.
 The data are equally distributed between classes into 80\% training, 10\% testing, and 10\% validation to avoid data leakage during model development.
 We adopt a modified version of the VGG architecture, as originally proposed by \citet{vgg}.
 The CNN architecture and pipeline is shown in Figure \ref{fig:model-arch}.
+Broadly, features of the input data are learned by downsampling the data via kernel convolution operations.
+Each convolutional layer contains kernels (filters) that extract features from the input images, and an activation function that allows the model to learn non-linear features.
+The resulting feature maps are then downsampled via a pooling layer.
+With each successive map, the model learns more distinct features (i.e. edges to shapes), and these features are condensed for classification.

-We construct a classification model with three convolutional layers with a kernel size of $3 \times 3$ and Rectified Linear Unit (ReLU) activation, each followed by max pooling layers of size $2 \times 2$ (\texttt{MaxPool}) that downsample each convoluted layer.
-The final dense output layer of the neural network is a linear layer with softmax activation that assigns probabilities for class membership.
+We construct a classification model with three convolutional layers with a kernel size of $3 \times 3$ and Rectified Linear Unit (ReLU) activation, each followed by max pooling layers of size $2 \times 2$ (\texttt{MaxPool}).
+Learned features are then passed through a two-layer neural network, where the final (dense) layer is a linear layer with softmax activation that assigns probabilities for class membership.